radicle-dev/radicle-upstream/docs/development.md

 Additionally we run the same checks as separate build steps on our CI, just to make sure only properly formatted and lint-free code lands into master.

-### Feature flagging

-UI features that are experimental or under construction that find their way into the main branch must be placed behind the feature flag, to make them inaccessible for the general public.

-We do that by using `native > ipc.ts > isExperimental` as a feature flag to enable or disable said features accordingly to the mode in which we are running the app.

-To start the app with experimental features enabled run:

-    RADICLE_UPSTREAM_EXPERIMENTAL=true yarn start

-The feature flag is only available in development mode.
-It is always disabled in production.

 ### Running tests

 Before running UI end-to-end tests locally you'll need to check out the latest